 In addition to two standard 9 x 13 cake pans you’ll need a circle cookie cutter.
 You’ll also need one Pillsbury Filled Pastry Bag in the frosting flavor of your choice.

-They offer chocolate, vanilla, and cream cheese – this mini cakes recipe uses cream cheese frosting.
-I absolutely love that I don’t have to fuss with making my own frosting and adding to pastry bags.
 If you don’t have access to the Pillsbury pastry bags, make your own buttercream frosting.
 Honestly it’s not hard, I can just be lazy :o.

 I have to admit that after I made this mini cake recipe, I thought about 100 different ways that you could combine various flavors of cake with flavors of frosting.
 Here are some of my favorites: